Benton, Louisiana: Geography

 According to the United States Census Bureau, the town has a total area of 1.9 sqmi, all land.

 Demographics

 As of the 2020 United States census, there were 2,048 people, 850 households, and 516 families residing in the town.

 Education

+The community is in the Bossier Parish School District.

-Benton has six public schools: Benton Elementary School, Legacy Elementary School, Kingston Elementary, Benton Intermediate School, Benton Middle School, and Benton High School.
+Benton Elementary School's attendance zone includes almost all of Benton.
+A small portion of Benton is within the boundary of Kingston Elementary School.
+All of Benton is in the attendance zones of: Benton Intermediate School, Benton Middle School, and Benton High School.

+Bossier Parish is in the areas of Bossier Parish Community College and Northwest Louisiana Technical Community College.